 Shall generate a pointer to the aforementioned document-with-signature container and shall put it within this component.

-If the server has succeeded in the validation and augmentation of the signature referenced in this component, this component:
+If the server has succeeded in the augmentation of the signature referenced in this component, this component:

-Shall have the three elements aforementioned.
+Shall have the three elements enumerated in clause 6.2.3.1.

 Shall have a result component with its major result child set to a value indicating that the process has succeeded and with its minor result child set to http://uri.etsi.org/19442/v1.1.1/augmentation/Success